samgovier/front-end-dev/epctsjs/js.md

 Operators
 ===

-All the same.
+Logical Operators
+---
+Will short circuit evaluation
+For &&, if left operand is false, returns that value, else value of right operand
+For ||, if left operand is true, returns that value, else value of right operand
+! will convert operand to boolean first, so !! is used to convert to boolean

+Etc
+---

 Just gonna write the Conditional Operator here for practice.
 More compact than if statement.

     booleanExpr ? trueValue : falseValue